-- o the grammar of the most important phases of the Egyptian language, of the relevant scripts and of the historical development of the language and scripts; - the archaeology, the material culture and art history of the region involved; - the cultural history of the region involved, including its literature, its religion, and its social structure. - Specialisation Hebrew and Aramaic Studies: - o A degree in Theology, Semitic Languages or comparable with at least 60 credits of academic study of Biblical Hebrew. - 5.2.5 If the Executive Board has determined a maximum capacity for the programme, the order of admission will be determined by the qualitative admission requirements as referred to in Article 5.2.4 and Appendix F.
+- Detailed knowledge of at least one of the following requirements: - o the grammar of the most important phases of the Egyptian language, of the relevant scripts and of the historical development of the language and scripts; - the archaeology, the material culture and art history of the region involved; - the cultural history of the region involved, including its literature, its religion, and its social structure.

+Specialisation Hebrew and Aramaic Studies:

+- Detailed knowledge of the grammar of Hebrew or Aramaic, of the relevant scripts and of the historical development of those languages and scripts. - 5.2.5 If the Executive Board has determined a maximum capacity for the programme, the order of admission will be determined by the qualitative admission requirements as referred to in Article 5.2.4 and Appendix F.